WebAssembly/tool-conventions/Linking.md

 modules.
 Note: the ABI described in the document is a work in progress and **should not be considered stable**.

-Each compilation unit is compiled with a single WebAssembly module.
+Each compilation unit is compiled as a single WebAssembly module.
 Each module contains a single code section and a single data section.
 The goal of the linker is to take two or more modules and merge them into single module.
 In order to achieve this the following tasks need to be performed: